 Another common cause of tooth infection is the buildup of harmful bacteria.
 This bacteria can get into the pulp of the teeth, which will form cavities.
 If this infection spreads through the pulp and the roots of your teeth, a root canal procedure may be necessary to save your tooth and wipe out the infection.

 Depending on the cause of your tooth infection, various treatment methods will be suggested.
 Your dentist can help you drain the infected abscess to get rid of pain and risk.
 If your infection has gone far into your tooth, you may need a root canal in Upland to get rid of the infected pulp and stop the disease from spreading.

 In more severe cases, tooth extraction may be necessary.
 This is only needed if the infection has destroyed the structural integrity of the tooth.
 And the only way to stop the spread of infection is to get rid of the tooth altogether.

 Your dentist may also prescribe you some antibiotic medication to help fight the effects of infection in your body.
 This will also help keep your immune system from being compromised.

 Stop Your Chances of Infection!

 A tooth infection can be a dangerous thing, especially if it is left untreated.
 However, the causes of a tooth infection can vary.
 Some tooth infections are caused by gum disease.
 Others may be started from a foreign object – like a toothbrush bristle – getting lodged in the teeth or gums.
 No matter the cause of your infection, it is important to seek treatment as quickly as possible.
 The faster you treat the infection, the better you will have to stop any permanent or drastic damage to your health.
-Get in touch with our friendly experts at Alta Dental Care and schedule your appointment today for a top dentist in Upland!
+Get in touch with our friendly experts at My Dentist Upland and schedule your appointment today for a top dentist in Upland!